nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 ![](https://github.com/nardoz-dev/projectName/blob/main/docs/1stdelivery/pictures/IoTNetworkDiagram.png)

 ## Brief Description
 > Our station communicate via MQTT over LORA.
-Each sensor node publishes over a different topic, one topic for one sensor.
+Each sensor after extracting Ambient parameters from sensors, evaluate instantaneously safety level of the road-square.

-> ProxyServer collect data from ambient sensor and push notification on the Amazon Web Service about urban area safety.
+> Then it upload new status of the road on the Amazon Web Service

-> Client can access the service through REST HTTP protocol.
+> Cloud act as MQTT-SN broker and visualizator of data

-> Cloud act as MQTT-SN broker, process and visualize data
+> Client can access the service through REST HTTP protocol